 - It will not get bigger over time.

-This is as a result of a mole!
+Subungual melanoma is a toenail cancer that is a result of a mole!

 - These can appear underneath your toenail or around the toenail.

 - If the black streak extends into the skin, there may be cause for concern.

 - If the line extends into the skin, this is called a Hutchinson’s sign.

 - Subungual melanomas are sporadic, and the only way to know for sure is to get a biopsy.